New Research Shows How The Beautifully Windswept Dunes Evolved On Saturn’s Moon Titan

 A new study has just been conducted on the giant dunes that can be found on Saturn’s largest moon Titan, with research revealing that these magnificent dunes would have been created in a very similar way to ones that are found here on Earth.

-The surface of Titan is complex and much like Earth, and on it can be found not only dunes, but also mountains, lakes, canyons and valleys, which are partly the product of the moon’s weather with its sometimes intense liquid hydrocarbons like methane rain, as Phys.org report.
+The surface of Titan is complex and much like Earth, and on it can be found not only dunes but also mountains, lakes, canyons, and valleys, which are partly the product of the moon’s weather with its sometimes intense liquid hydrocarbons like methane rain, as Phys.org report.

 Scientists also discovered in their new study that Titan’s dunes go on even further than had been previously thought, with research determining that the dunes continue for over one million square miles beyond where they had been thought to end.